AgentXCross/ArXtract_CxC/README.md

 **Paste an arXiv link.
 Enter your research interests.
 Get everything you need.**

-- **Key Sections** — Extracts title, problem statement, contribution, architecture, datasets, metrics, baselines, results, and limitations into structured fields.
+* **Key Sections:** Extracts title, problem statement, contribution, architecture, datasets, metrics, baselines, results, limitations, etc. into structured fields.
-- **Relevance Scoring** — By entering your research topic, you get a 0–100 relevance score with the papers abtract and the top 5 most relevant text chunks
+* **Relevance Scoring:** By entering your research topic, you get a 0–100 relevance score with the papers abtract and the top 5 most relevant text chunks.
-- **Related Papers** — Discovers and ranks similar papers from arXiv based on your research interest by cosine similarity
+* **Related Papers:** Discovers and ranks similar papers from arXiv based on your research interest by cosine similarity.
-- **Research Query** — Ask follow-up questions about the paper and get grounded answers with cited chunks
+* **Research Query:** Ask follow-up questions about the paper and get context-constrained answers.
-- **Model Flowchart** — Interactive, zoomable diagram showing the full processing pipeline

 ![System FlowChart](/frontend/src/assets/flowchart.png)